anderson-aristotle/html-css-bootstrap-layout/README.md

 content and feature a handful of helpful subcomponents, sizes, and more.

 Bootstrap provides numerous custom JavaScript methods for us to use with modals.
-It's incredibly important that we take advantage of these & use them as directed.
+It's important that we use the provided JavaScript methods as described in the documentation.
 For example, using jQuery's `.hide` method will not work the way you expect it to with a modal.
 Instead, use the preferred Bootstrap `.modal('hide')`.
 Check out
 [the Bootstrap docs](https://getbootstrap.com/docs/4.1/components/modal/#methods)